The Eras

 1928 Conservatory of Music Faculty.
 May Brigel, 2nd row

 The history of the music education department is seen in the faculty present at a given point in time.
-Four eras can be observed by noticing when faculty were hired in close succession.
+Brief biographies of faculty mentioned on this page appear on the Faculty page.

 Accordion Group